Ahmed-Abuanda/ahmed-bshg-case-study/README.md

     └── step_functions.tf
 ```

-The repository is split into 4 main sections:
+The repository is split into 5 main sections:
 1. **Analysis Notebook:** A jupyter notebook with all the EDA and initial scripts written for all of the functions and tools used, found under Analysis/
+2. **Application:** A Streamlit chat UI that calls the invoke API so users can ask product questions in a browser
-2. **Lambda Functions:** Code for all 3 lambda functions used in the project, stored under Resources/ along with their requirements and packages
+3. **Lambda Functions:** Code for all 3 lambda functions used in the project, stored under Resources/ along with their requirements and packages
-3. **Data:** Directory to store data and documentation resources
+4. **Data:** Directory to store data and documentation resources
-4. **Terraform Project:** Terraform files that are used to build resources on AWS, the backend is currently set to local.
+5. **Terraform Project:** Terraform files that are used to build resources on AWS, the backend is currently set to local.

 ## Technology Stack & Justifications